marq24/ha-evcc/README.md

 4. Download _all_ the files from the `custom_components/evcc_intg/` directory (folder) in this repository.
 5. Place the files you downloaded in the new directory (folder) you created.
 6. Restart Home Assistant
-7. In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "evcc Bridge (unofficial)"
+7. In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "evcc🚘☀️ - Solar Charging"

 ## Adding or enabling the integration